gregbanks/static-http__system/README.md

     - points to local build context using defaults
     - points at remote Dockerfile in local service definition
 - build context at root

+### 1.4.0 override

+- definition at root
+    - points to remote Dockerfile and build context in local service definition
+    - sets environment variable `HTMLDIR` to `html2`